numbqq/fenix-config/README.md

 # Fenix configuration utility

 Utility for configuring your board, adjusting services and installing applications.
-It comes with Armbian by default.
+It comes with Fenix by default.

 Login as root and type: